 I, a former fatty, know all too well how crap it is to be overweight.

-There is nothing positive about it.
+There is nothing positive about it — being fat sucks, but people will still flock to trendy causes shifting the blame.
 The fleeting dopamine hits you acquire via pizza goes away quick, and then there’s nothing but regret.

 Of course, wanting to make a change and breaking bad habits are easier said than done.